Apple likely to invoke free-speech rights in encryption fight

 The tech giant and the Obama administration are on track for a major collision over computer security and encryption after a federal magistrate judge in Los Angeles handed down an order on Tuesday requiring Apple to provide specific software and technical assistance to investigators.

 Apple Chief Executive Tim Cook called the request from the Federal Bureau of Investigation unprecedented.
-Other tech giants such as Facebook Inc, Twitter Inc and Alphabet Inc’s Google have rallied to support Apple.
+Other tech giants such as Facebook Inc (FB.O), Twitter Inc (TWTR.N) and Alphabet Inc’s (GOOGL.O) Google have rallied to support Apple.

 Apple has retained two prominent, free-speech lawyers to do battle with the government, according to court papers: Theodore Olson, who won the political-speech case Citizens United v.
 Federal Election Commission in 2010, and Theodore Boutrous, who frequently represents media organizations.